SE701ProjectGroup4/git-brunching/backend/README.md

 Before making a pull request.
 Please ensure your code passes all tests and linting.
 Prettier is an optional extension for most common IDE's.
 This will help with formatting/linting as you code.

 ---

+## Common Run Errors

+- `Error: listen EADDRINUSE: address already in use <address>` - This is likely due to a nodemon leaving a background instance of node running.
+   A guide to killing background node instances can be found [here](https://stackoverflow.com/a/14790921/10377254)

+---